Cspeisman/articles-I-find-useful/README.md

 # articles-I-find-useful

+[Accumulating Tech Debt](https://martinfowler.com/articles/bottlenecks-of-scaleups/01-tech-debt.html) - It amazes me how many teams operate in terrible tech debt.
+Usually when I join a new team I advocate strongly for cleaning up code.
+More often than not, it's a very tough sell and product, stakeholders, and managers never see the value in it.

 [The 4 layers of SPA](https://hackernoon.com/architecting-single-page-applications-b842ea633c2e) - This article provides a great template for architecting Single Page Applications while remaining view layer (framework: react, angular, vue) agnostic.